 top of page

-Education is at the heart of our Sickle Cell Care Coordination for Achieving Patient Empowerment Conference.
-This 4-day, multidisciplinary course is specifically designed for healthcare professionals, patients, and their families who are committed to achieving patient empowerment.
-Our conference provides a unique opportunity to learn from experts in the field, collaborate with fellow healthcare providers, and gain the knowledge and skills needed to provide the best possible care for sickle cell patients.
+Education is at the heart of SCCAPE.
+Our conference provides a unique opportunity to learn from experts in the field, collaborate with fellow healthcare providers, and gain the knowledge and skills needed to provide the best possible care for patient with Sickle Cell Disease.

-Experience the best of sickle cell disease research and practice at SCCAPE - the academic conference dedicated to promoting health equity.
-With sessions on US healthcare delivery system, sickle cell disease pain, treatments, racism and health disparities, communication techniques, mental health, transition, and community-based organizations, this event is a one-stop-shop for all things related to sickle cell disease.
-Join us to expand your knowledge and grow your professional network!
+Experience the best of Sickle Cell Disease research and practice at SCCAPE.
+With sessions on US healthcare delivery system, SCD pain and treatments, racism and health disparities, communication techniques, mental health, transition, and community-based organizations, this event is a one-stop-shop to expand your knowledge and grow your professional network!

 Florence Neal Cooper Smith Professor of Sickle Cell Disease